MarketSquare/robotframework-robocop/docs/external_rules.rst

     robocop -rules my/own/rule.py -rules rules.py,external_rules.py

-Every custom checker (with defined rules) needs to complete following requirements:
+Every custom checker needs to complete following requirements:

 1. It needs to inherit from official checker classes (``VisitorChecker`` or ``RawFileChecker``) and implements required methods.
 Refer to :ref:`checkers` for more details.